Uniform Narrow Excitonic Spectrum in Large-Area Suspended WSe2 Monolayers

 The fabrication workflow is summarized in Fig. \ref{fig:figure1}a.
 We begin with a heavily doped Si/SiO$_{2}$ (0.5 mm / 1026 nm) substrate on which a patterned Ti/Au (5 nm / 15 nm) electrode is deposited (step 1).
 This metal layer serves both as the top contact electrode and as the fresh Au surface required for GAE.
 Suspended regions are then defined by photolithography (step 2), followed by selective wet etching of Au/Ti (step 3).
-The SiO$_{2}$ is then partially etched via reactive-ion etching (RIE) using CHF$_{3}$ (step 4), leaving approximately 254 nm at the bottom of the etched regions, such that the underlying Si substrate is not exposed.
-After resist removal and pre-cleaning with organic solvents, the patterned Au electrode is subjected to Ar-ion cleaning (step 5), which physically sputters the surface, removing adsorbates and a few atomic layers of Au (see Supporting Information).
+The SiO$_{2}$ is then partially etched via reactive-ion etching (RIE) using CHF$_{3}$ (step 4), leaving a residual SiO$_{2}$ thickness of $\sim$254 nm at the bottom of the etched regions, corresponding to a trench depth of $\sim$791 nm (including the Ti/Au thickness), such that the underlying Si substrate is not exposed.
+After resist removal and pre-cleaning with organic solvents, the patterned Au electrode is subjected to Ar-ion cleaning using a broad-beam ion source (step 5), which physically sputters the surface, removing adsorbates and a few atomic layers of Au (see Supporting Information).
 Ar-ion cleaning provides a contamination-free Au surface for GAE while preserving the electrical structure of the device, eliminating the need to re-evaporate a continuous Au film over the hole-patterned substrate, as in previous approaches \cite{huang2022efficient, geilen2025situ}.
 The approach is supported by established Ar plasma-cleaning studies for exfoliation of TMD MLs \cite{wu2024gold} and wafer bonding studies \cite{yamamoto2019comparison} demonstrating pristine Au surfaces.
 Immediately after Ar-ion cleaning, the sample is heated on a hot plate ($\approx$100 °C, 30 s) and a freshly cleaved WSe$_{2}$ bulk flake is gently pressed onto the Au surface (step 6), following protocols similar to those used in high-yield GAE \cite{heyl2023only}.
 After cooling to room temperature, the bulk crystal is slowly peeled away (step 7), leaving large ML regions that span across the etched holes and trenches.
 Then, the electrical contacts are wire-bonded to apply a gate voltage ($V_{\mathrm{g}}$) between the Au top contact electrode and the doped Si back gate (step 8).
 The gate voltage enables electrostatic control of doping and electromechanical strain, allowing systematic tuning of excitonic species \cite{hernandez2022strain}.

 The resulting suspended structures are shown in Fig. \ref{fig:figure1}b.
 The color contrast of WSe$_{2}$ ML over cavities allows straightforward identification of suspended areas.
 Figure \ref{fig:figure1}c further shows the large-area, selective coverage of the ML on the patterned Au electrode, with a clear termination at the unetched SiO$_2$ boundary.
 The uniform coverage of the ML is enabled by the low roughness of the Au film under optimized GAE conditions \cite{velicky2018mechanism}, confirmed by atomic-force microscope images (see Supporting Information), and by the freshness of the Au surface required for gold-assisted exfoliation.